webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 | k | ECDSA signing key | \[\[RFC-to-be]], {{key}} |

-## p256ecdsa Parameter for Crypto-Key Header Field
+## "vapid" Parameter for Crypto-Key Header Field

-This registers a `p256ecdsa` parameter for the Crypto-Key header field in the "Hypertext Transfer Protocol (HTTP) Crypto-Key Parameters" established in
+This registers a `vapid` parameter for the Crypto-Key header field in the "Hypertext Transfer Protocol (HTTP) Crypto-Key Parameters" established in
 {{!I-D.ietf-httpbis-encryption-encoding}}.

 Parameter Name:

-: p256ecdsa
+: vapid

 Purpose:

-: Conveys a public key for that is used to generate an ECDSA signature.
+: An ECDSA public key for use in validating vapid tokens

 Reference: